 - Students from countries where English is not the language of instruction will need to supply proof of competence in English (an IELTS or TOEFL test completed within the last 2 years) with their exchange application

 Who can go?

 - Exchange students can take coursework in most areas of study.
-Students must have a 70% cumulative average to attend this partnership
+Students must have a minimum cumulative 73% GPA to attend this partnership

-- UNSW semester 1: End of February to End of June
+- UNSW semester 1: Mid February to Mid May (18 UNSW Credits)

 - Commerce: When applying to Go Global, UBC-V Commerce students must select 'University of New South Wales-COMM' on their Go Global application